notaryproject/specifications/specs/signature-envelope-jws.md

 ### Supported `alg` header values

-Notary Project specification implementation MUST enforce the following constraints on signature generation and verification:
+Implementations of the Notary Project specification  MUST enforce the following constraints on signature generation and verification:

 1. `alg` header value MUST NOT be `none` or any symmetric-key algorithm such as `HMAC`.
 1. `alg` header value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.